ayyash/cricket/README.md

 Download nodejs (10+) and npm (6.5+), download this project (it's a boilerplate, it is designed to be decoupled from original), and in the root, run

-`npm install -g @angular/cli typescript gulp`
+`npm install -g @angular/cli typescript`

-> Keep an eye on https://github.com/gulp-community/gulp-less/issues/312, if not yet resolved, update node_modules/gulp-less/index file with the content of the pull request https://github.com/gulp-community/gulp-less/pull/313

-You need gulp to run the gulp tasks to prepare css out of LESS and RTL files, in addition to post build for ssr.
-Always check what typescript is supported by angular and install a local version of it.
+Optionally you can create an ignored sub folder and install [sekrab-gulpbin](https://www.npmjs.com/package/sekrab-gulpbin) to use gulp tasks to prepare css files, from LESS files, and RTL files, in addition to commands to generate angular components, multilingual index files and locales.

 Run

 `npm run install` and `npm run install:dev`: will get you started with packages needed for this seed

-Then (these gulp tasks are part of [sekrab-gulpbin](https://www.npmjs.com/package/sekrab-gulpbin) package)

-`gulp inject` to inject all components and services in barrel files

-Finally

-`gulp critical` to generate the css files from .less files

 ## Renaming